 • Dedicated IP address

-• Weekly and on-demand backups
+• Snapshots and weekly backups

 BlueHost company logo.